mohammed-el-bachir/mohammed-el-bachir/README.md

 - 👀 I’m interested in ODOO
 - 🌱 I’m currently learning ODOO
 - 💞️ I’m looking to collaborate on ODOO
-- 📫 How to reach me :)
+- 📫 How to reach me ODOO x)
 - ⚡ Fun fact: Two Sql Friends went into a no-sql coffee for a while and then got out because they couldnt find a table =)

 <!---